 - application of the state law to mobile and occasional care services only

 - discontinuation of home-based care and shopping centre care as approved categories under the Act

 - introduction of the requirement for occasional care and mobile services to participate in quality assessment and rating.

-It is likely that the amending act will commence together with new regulations in May 2019.
+The amending act commenced together with new regulations from 27 May 2019.